 Add turmeric powder to your tea or coffee.
 This is a great way to start your day with some added health benefits.
 My favorite is to use your favorite milk, or milk replacement, warm it and add cinnamon, honey, and a bit of turmeric for a delicious healthy morning pick-me-up or caffeine-free afternoon drink!

 Add turmeric powder to soups, stews, and curries.
-The flavor of turmeric pairs well with many dishes from southeast Asia and India, especially those built around chicken and white fish, but you can also add it to vegetable mixes and salads.
+The flavor of turmeric pairs well with many dishes from southeast Asia and India, especially those built around chicken (Chicken Tikka Masala and Butter Chicken for example) and white fish, but you can also add it to vegetable mixes and salads.

 If you’re looking for a more concentrated dose of turmeric, turmeric supplements and curcumin supplements are widely available.
 You can find turmeric capsules, pills, and even combined into an all-in-one dietary supplement to get the health benefits of turmeric.